apeli23/finblg/data/authors/default.md

 #### Tasks and Duties

-Design and implementation of software programs
-Writing and implementing efficient test driven code Working closely with other developers, UX designers, business and systems analysts Determining operational practicality.
-Implement and oversee standard IT practices eg service upgrades and enhancements.
-Assist in client implementations taking full responsibility for addressing all connectivity and security requirements.
-Create related documentation of the existing and planned environment Maintain existing documentation of the server infrastructures.
-Communicate and cooperate with other IT teams to reach common goals.
+• Design and implement UI wireframes based on the company's Flow builder web application's UX design.
+• Writing and implementing efficient test-driven front-end code to clear and user-friendly software APIs with simple yet focused and well-tested codes that are easy to maintain.

 #### Achievements

+• Experienced the basics of API integration through interaction with Safaricom's Daraja API over the 3-week project.

+• Experience with client communication.
+I was able to work with clients who had unclear pictures of the complexities of the UI layouts hence I was allowed to rework and make changes as both clients' and designers' minds predictably change.

-Assisted in design and implementation of various mobile channels(USSD, SMS) to the core ecosystem.
+• Over a year of experience in designing and implementing various mobile channels(USSD, SMS) to the core ecosystem.

-## `February 2022 – JUNE 2022: JIWE IO`
+## `APRIL 2021 – March2022: Zohari Tech Systems`

-#### Position: `Intern`
+#### Position: `Software Engineer`

 #### Tasks and Duties

-Design and implementation of software programs Communicate and cooperate with other IT teams to reach common goals.
+• Design and implementation of software programs
+• Writing and implementing efficient test driven code
+• Working closely with other developers, UX designers, business and systems analysts
+• Determining operational practicalityy

+#### Achievements

+• Experience in designing and implementing various mobile channels(USSD, SMS) to the core ecosystem.

+• Repaired and developed react UI pages and components for the company website

+Tech Stack: Reactjs, Python, Nodejs, CSS

-## `APRIL 2021 – JANUARY 2022: Decoded Africa`
+## `Jan 2021 - Mar 2022 : Decoded for Devs`

 #### Position: `Technical writer`

 #### Tasks and duties

-Independently gather information from subject matter experts to develop, organize, and write software applications’ procedure manuals, technical specifications, and process documentation
+- Independently gather information from subject matter experts to develop, organize, and write software applications’ procedure manuals, technical specifications, and process documentation.
+  Includes exploring various coding tools such as React and Nodejs to create reusable components.

-Obtain a deep understanding of web applications to translate complex software information into simple, polished, and engaging content.
+- Obtain a deep understanding of web applications to translate complex software information into simple, polished, engaging, and user-friendly content.

-Develop and maintain detailed databases of appropriate reference materials, including research, usability tests, and design specifications
-Evaluate current content and develop innovative approaches for improvement
+- Evaluate current content and develop innovative approaches for improvement.

 #### Achievements

-Experience with scripting languages including JavaScript, shell, perl, or python Experience in API testing by using SOAP UI, Postman and Curls.
-Experience developing and scaling REST APIs
-Track record of managing multiple priorities and competing demands Software development experience demonstrating depth of technical understanding within a mobile and Java development

-## `JANUARY 2020 – MARCH 2021: Saada Kenya LTD`

-#### Position: `Intern, Software development`

-#### Tasks and Duties

-Assisting in the design and implementation of software programs Assisting in identifying areas for modification in existing programs Writing and implementing efficient code
-Assisting in the maintenance and upgrade of existing systems

-#### Achievements

-Assisted in the development of Saada platform that enables our partners to design and deliver questionnaires to their customers via Whatsapp.
+Developed UI interfaces with javascript frameworks, HTML, and CSS, which improved user satisfaction by 30%.
+Includes creating web applications using React and Nextjs to increase target audience engagement by 10% and a year of experience in creating technical articles.

+Tech Stack: Reactjs, Python, Nodejs, CSS, Django.